Altus AFB Airmen visit Oklahoma’s State Capitol

 |0

-This work, Altus AFB Airmen visit Oklahoma’s State Capitol [Image 3 of 3], by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Altus AFB Airmen visit Oklahoma’s State Capitol, by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT